-- Considered to be the biggest deal in the Pharmaceutical sector was the acquisition of the generic drug unit of Piramal Health care by USA based Abbot Laboratories (ABT) for USD 3720 million.
+- The biggest deal in the Pharmaceutical sector was acquiring the generic drug unit of Piramal Health Care by USA-based Abbot Laboratories (ABT) for USD 3720 million.

-- In domestic mergers ICICI Bank’s acquisition of Bank of Rajasthan at about Rs 3000 Crore was a great move by ICICI to enhance its market share across the Indian boundaries especially in northern and western regions.
+- In domestic mergers, ICICI Bank’s acquisition of Bank of Rajasthan at about Rs 3000 Crore was a great move by ICICI to enhance its market share across the Indian boundaries, especially in northern and western regions.

-- Vodafone has acquired a 52% interest in Hutchison Essar from the Hong Kong based Hutchison telecommunications International for about US$10.83 billion.
+- Vodafone has acquired a 52% interest in Hutchison Essar from the Hong Kong-based Hutchison Telecommunications International for about US$10.83 billion.

-- Aditya Birla Group’s Hindalco Industries, India’s largest non-ferrous metals company, acquired the Canada based firm Novalis in an all-cash transaction for $6 billion.
+- Aditya Birla Group’s Hindalco Industries, India’s largest non-ferrous metals company, acquired the Canada-based firm Novalis in an all-cash transaction for $6 billion.

-- Subhash Chandra’s Essel Packaging (EPL) acquired the Swiss tube packaging major Propack, to become the world’s largest in laminated tubes.
+- Subhash Chandra’s Essel Packaging (EPL) acquired the Swiss tube packaging major Propack to become the world’s largest in laminated tubes.

-- In 2008 Bennett Coleman & Co, India’s largest media group and the holding company of the Times of India group, bought Virgin Radio in the UK in a $53.2 million deal with SMG Plc.
+- In 2008, Bennett Coleman & Co, India’s largest media group and the holding company of the Times of India group, bought Virgin Radio in the UK in a $53.2 million deal with SMG Plc.

 - Mahindra & Mahindra acquired 90 percent of Schoneweiss, a leading company in the forging sector in Germany.
-The deal took place in 2007, and consolidated Mahindra’s position in the global market.
+The deal took place in 2007 and consolidated Mahindra’s position in the global market.

 Mergers and Acquisitions in India Infographics

-Learn the juice of this article in just a single minute, Mergers, and Acquisitions in India Infographics
+Learn the juice of this article in just a single minute: Mergers and Acquisitions in India Infographics.